 (#5494)TXPWR is the STA transmission power in dBm at the antenna connector.

-NOTE—considering the antenna connector definition in 3.1.

 (#5494)(#8111)An AP may define SRG OBSS PD Min Offset and SRG OBSS PD Max Offset values that are used by its associated STAs and by the AP to derive an SRG OBSS_PD level for determining reception behavior for inter-BSS PPDUs that are determined to be SRG PPDUs.
 An AP may define a Non-SRG OBSS PD Max Offset value that is used by its associated STAs and by the AP to derive a Non-SRG OBSS_PD level for determining reception behavior for inter-BSS PPDUs that are not determined to be SRG PPDUs.
 The values of SRG OBSS PD Min Offset, SRG OBSS PD Max Offset and Non-SRG OBSS PD Max Offset are transmitted to associated STAs within the Spatial Reuse Parameter Set element.

 An AP transmitting a Spatial Reuse Parameter Set element shall respect the following constraints: